Can you be sued for saying you did not like a product? Or because a business did not like your negative review on Yelp?

 Often, the abusive contract would include a term stating the customer automatically owed thousands of dollars in penalties saying anything negative about the business.
 The customer could also be required to pay the company’s attorney fees.

-When a negative review appeared the company would threaten the consumer with thousands of dollars in damages without their removed their review.
+When a negative review appeared the company would threaten the consumer with thousands of dollars in damages unless their removed their review.
 Sometimes businesses actually sued it this had generated some publicity.

 The new law provides it is illegal to have a non-disparaging clause in a contract, or even in a proposed contract.

 If the business violates the law the consumer or the California Attorney General can sue.
-For a first violation the penalty is up to $ 2500.
-The penalties increase for consequent violations.
+For a first violation the penalty is up to $2500.
+The penalties increase for subsequent violations.